Concentration in East Asian Cultures

 - A minimum of 30 graduate credit hours** that must include:

-- No more than 3 hours of directed readings in a language
+- Students may not take more than 6 hours of directed readings.

 Students may, in consultation with the department Director of Graduate Studies, take other credits in a discipline or disciplines closely related to their studies.
 East Asian area courses are offered in other departments, including the Departments of Anthropology, Geography, History, History of Art, Philosophy, Political Science, Religious Studies, Linguistics and Theatre.

 For additional information about graduate study in the East Asian Languages & Cultures Department, including a course listing and information about funding opportunities, see the Graduate page of our website.
-For application information, see Admission, or contact the department's Graduate Academic Advisor, Cari Ann Kreienhop.
+For application information, see Admission, or contact the department's Graduate Academic Advisor, Aley Pennington.